Alphabetic Table of Runs

 kayaks 700 - 2000 cfs, IK minimum 300 estimate 40% of Hyampom (USGS site)

-Indian Creek into the Klamath River East Fork to Klamath River confluence Class III+ with 1 portage, harder at higher flows 8 miles,
+Indian Creek into the Klamath East Fork to Klamath River confluence Class III+ with 1 portage, harder at higher flows 8 miles,

 1 short day